How to Paint Over Dark Walls Without Six Coats

 Step 8: Let the undercoat dry fully

 Acrylic sealer is touch-dry in 30 minutes but not paint-ready for 2–4 hours, longer if humid.
-Don’t rush.
+Dont rush.
 The undercoat has only “grabbed” the topcoat properly when the surface goes from sticky to chalky.
 Wait.
-Have a coffee.
-Have lunch.
+Have a coffee, have lunch, take Toby for a walk.
+Patience now saves a redo.
+Stain-blocking note — if the dark “wall” is actually nicotine staining, a water mark, a marker drawing or smoke residue, use Zinsser BIN (shellac-based, NOT regular acrylic primer) before the tinted undercoat.
+Acrylic is permeable to those stains; BIN locks them in.
+Extra $40 in primer, saves a redo.

 Step 9: First topcoat — same technique

 Cut in first, then roll.
 The W pattern, the criss-cross, the finishing pass.
-Keep a wet edge — never let one section dry before you blend the next, or you’ll get a lap line.
-Open the doors and windows for ventilation but avoid direct draught onto the wet wall.
+Keep a wet edge — never let one section dry before you blend the next, or you’ll get a lap line that shows forever in raking light.
+Open the doors and windows for ventilation but avoid direct draught onto the wet wall — a sudden gust dries the paint unevenly and you get streaks.

 Step 10: Second topcoat after 4 hours

-Wash & Wear and ID both want at least 2 hours recoat at 25°C — give it 4 hours to be safe.
+Wash & Wear and ID both want at least 2 hours recoat at 25°C — give it 4 hours to be safe in cooler Melbourne weather.
 Same cut-in, same W. Inspect the second coat in raking light from a torch.
-If you can still see ghosting from the dark base, that’s your hint that the original colour was darker than 40 LRV points and a third coat is needed.
-With the tinted undercoat method, this is rare — but dark navy and aubergine are the worst offenders.
+If you can still see ghosting from the dark base, that’s your hint the original colour was darker than 40 LRV points and a third coat is needed.
+With the tinted undercoat method this is rare — but dark navy, aubergine and saturated charcoal are the worst offenders.
+Going the other way (light to dark) needs a dark-tinted undercoat, same logic in reverse.

-You’re not painting a wall, you’re stacking pigment layers.
+Your not painting a wall, your stacking pigment layers.
 The undercoat is structural; the topcoats are cosmetic.
-Tinted undercoat does 60% of the colour shift in coat one because it’s specifically formulated for opacity, not durability.
+Tinted undercoat does 60% of the colour shift in coat one because its specifically formulated for opacity, not durability.
 Topcoats are formulated for washability and longevity, not coverage.
 Get the right tool doing the right job and you save half the paint.
+And dont be afraid to ask Bristol or Dulux for the tint at the trade counter — they do it every day, takes them three minutes, and saves you three coats.
+Got a feature-wall transformation to share?
+Send us a write-up.
+We love a good before-and-after.

 Jen